Skekdog/TT3-Docs/docs/Classes/Participant.md

 `()`

-## IsBadGuy
+## IsEvil

-Returns true if the participant's role is a bad guy.
-The default role is not set to be a bad guy.
+Returns true if the participant's role is evil.
+The default role is not set to be evil.

 ### Returns